identity-com/verifiable-presentations/README.md

 ## PIIFactory

-A class to allow easy extractiion of PII from a DSR Response based on a specific dsrRequest implementation, with a given mapping and formatters specific to that DSR.
+A class to allow easy extraction of PII from a DSR Response based on a specific dsrRequest implementation, with a given mapping and formatters specific to that DSR.
 It also allows generating a new Scope Request based on unique URL generation.

 ```
 const mapping = {